Holographic complexity of hyperbolic black holes: The EMD system and its hyperbolic black hole solution

 where $d\tsp\Sigma_2^2=d\theta^2+\sinh^2\theta\tsp d\varphi^2$ is the hyperbolic $2$-space, and

 This neutral black hole solution can only be realized in the hyperbolic case.
-With positive $b$, we find that the causal structure of the neutral solution is the same as the charged case as the figure \ref{f1}.
-The solution with negative $b$ can be reduced from the positive case by a transformation $b\to-b, \alpha\to1/\alpha$.
-Hence the causal structure is the same between positive and negative $b$.
-A comprehensive analysis of the number of horizons can be found in the appendix \ref{sec:noh}.
+With positive $b$, we find that the causal structure of the neutral solution is the same as the charged case as figure~\ref{f1}.
+The solution with negative $b$ can be obtained by the positive case by a transformation $b\to-b, \alpha\to1/\alpha$; namely, the black hole has one horizon when $\alpha^2\leq3$, two horizons when $\alpha^2>3$.
+A comprehensive analysis of the number of horizons can be found in appendix~\ref{sec:noh}.